choiyhking/manual/how_to_start_katacontainer_containerd.md

 ```
 # containerd.service: config file to manage containerd as service by systemd
 # If we used apt install, it's automatically created

-# systemctl show -p FragmentPath containerd.service
+systemctl show -p FragmentPath containerd.service
 # Result >
 # FragmentPath=/lib/systemd/system/containerd.service
 ```

-We have to modify containerd configuration to use kata runtime(i.e., "containerd-shim-kata-v2") as a low-level container runtime(e.g., runc)
+We have to modify containerd configuration to use kata runtime(i.e., `containerd-shim-kata-v2`) as a low-level container runtime(e.g., `runc`)
 ```
 sudo vim /etc/containerd/config.toml
 ```